legluondunet/MyLittleLutrisScripts/Windows 3.1x/README.md

 - This script installer should be compatible with all "Windows 3.1" CD install
 - Nota:
--- If Windows 3.1 asks for one of his floppy, type c:\win31cd -- S3 Graphic drivers located at c:\drivers\s3
+-- If Windows 3.1 asks for one of his floppy, type c:\win31cd -- You will not need to install video (S3) and audio (SB16) drivers, they will be already installed during script installer process
+-- S3 Graphic drivers located at c:\drivers\s3
 -- SB16 Audio drivers located at c:\drivers\sb16
--- During audio drivers install, you will need to manually specify Windows 3.1 folder  "c:\windows"  or you will have no audio support in WIndows
 - Please report issue concerning this script on my Github page: https://github.com/legluondunet/MyLittleLutrisScripts